by Doniella Davey | Department Head Make-up

 The Rivers, a very happy laid-back family, and the Hunt family with their father, a regular guy, the mother and her daughters wanting to be something they were not.
 The Hunt girls wore their hair pressed and curled while Aunjanue Ellis (Mrs. Hunt) wore wigs that fit the period.
 I like using products that were used during that time: Dixie Peach hair dressing pomade, Opress pressing cream, my old fashion electric stove, pressing combs and curling irons but used contemporary conditioners.

 I kept the Rivers family simple by using products of the period and Regina and her daughters wore their hair period appropriate, with the exception of when we went to Puerto Rico where I had a wig for Regina.
-When she went to Puerto Rico to try to save her future son-in-law, we fluffed her up a bit as she arrived at the airport with her hair done, sunglasses and scarf on her head (very Hollywood), followed by her evening look when she goes to the club to meet her son-in-law’s accuser.
+When she went to Puerto Rico to try to save her future son-in-law, we fluffed her up a bit as she arrived at the airport with her hair done, sunglasses and scarf on her head (very Hollywood) before boarding her private jet (she’d obviously checked out the private plane cost first to see if this was the best way to travel).
+Her day outfit would be followed by her evening look when she goes to the club to meet her son-in-law’s accuser.
 For this look, I had created a wig for her and as she’s dressing into this world with her green and gold lamé dress, she’s torn between wearing her own hair or the wig and she puts it on, takes it off about three times on camera and I see the wig cap start to tear!
 I’m freaking out but Barry is so cool he says that that’s what would happen-and the wig wins out and she is stunning.

 Michael Beach (Mr. Hunt) who is bald, was already cast when Barry decided he wanted him with hair.
 I had to build a piece with my nappy Curley hair; I laid hair on him, made a piece, sprayed it with heavy-duty hair spray, let it dry and was able to take care of it for the length of time he worked.
 Similarly, when Brian Tyree Henry (Daniel Carty) started with us, he began with short hair as he was already a regular on a TV show, and when he came back to us, his sides were shaved.
 I had to lay hair on his sides to match what we had already shot.